Wonderful QUEENSTOWN HILL WALK in New Zealand

 From the Basket of Dreams, a short loop track takes you around the top of Queenstown Hill with stunning views.
 You will pass a few other unmarked viewpoints which are definitely worth a photo stop.
 There are also a few rocky areas where you can sit down and enjoy the views, your snacks and have a rest before you make your way down again.

 After finishing the Queenstown Hill walk you definitely deserved some food and drinks!
-When in Queenstown, make sure to try the famous Ferg Burger and unique craft beer from Altitude Brewery!
+Check out our best restaurants in Queenstown guide for some inspo!

 FAQ Queenstown Hill Walk